"I hate bottle episodes. They're wall-to-wall facial expressions and emotional nuance. I might as well sit in the corner with a bucket on my head."

 - Ocarina of Time: The Water Temple, as theorized here.

-- The latter half of Devil May Cry 4 could also count, since you are replaying the same levels/bosses as the first half, the level structure is just reversed.
+- In the latter half of Devil May Cry 4, since you are replaying the same levels/bosses as the first half, the level structure is just reversed.

 - The remakes of Final Fantasy II have included post-game bonus content in which 2 of 3 dungeons are mirror images of the levels at the end of the regular game.